munazzaz/munazzaz/README.md

 👋 Hi, Welcome to my GitHub profile!
-I'm a passionate Full Stack AI Engineer, always eager to explore new technologies and bring innovative ideas to life.
+I'm a passionate Full Stack AI Engineer (MERN/JAM) focused on, always excited to explore new technologies and bring innovative ideas to life.

 ### **👀 About Me:**
 -  I specialize in Full Stack Web Development, Cloud Applied Gen AI Development and AI Agent Development and am keen on projects or jobs